frtug/Entry_management_system/README.md

 # Entry_management_system
 Assignment
-# Asked for the the details of the Customer
+# Customer detials
 1. Name
 2. Email
-3. PhoneNumber
+3. Phone Number
-# who is going to host
+# Host details
 1. Name
+2. Email
-2. Phone Number
+3. Phone Number
-3. Email

 # Check IN
-Send mail to Host for sharing the details.
+Send mail to Host for sharing the details of the customer.
-#Check out
+# Check out
 Again it will send mail to the host with details.

+#All these information are stored in the Sql dataBase

+# MOdules used
+1. Sqlite3
+2. datetime
+3. Smtplib